TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/48 - Galatians/Galatians 1/Galatians 1.23.md

 ---

-but they only heard say, He that once persecuted us now preacheth the faith of which he once made havoc;
+but they only heard: "He who once persecuted us now preaches the faith that he once tried to destroy."